 World Centric Staff / 10 minute read

-As customers become more educated on the buildup of waste due to their disposable demands, restaurants are in a key position to green their businesses and create positive change. |
+As customers become more educated on the buildup of waste due to their disposable demands, restaurants are in a key position to green their businesses and create positive change by prioritizing sustainable packaging. |

 Important points: